khairnarharshita/Hostel-Management-System/README.md

 6)Nigh-out management.

-The above functionalities are implemented using Data structures in java. like,
+The above functionalities are implemented using Data structures in Java. like,

 Queue-admission, and complaint management.